 General instruction:

-We will first ask you to carefully read a short scenario about a specific situation and then we will ask you some questions about it.
+We first ask that you carefully read a short scenario about a specific situation.
+Afterwards, we will ask you some questions about what you read.

 Vignette A

 The "Lions" is a football club ranked high in the national college league.
-Lately, it was brought to attention of team's coach that Jake's conduct was in contrast with ethical code of the league.
-Jake, a leading player, occasionally consumes weed and fails to pass periodical physical tests.
-He often shows poor performance that lower the team achievement and demoralize the team.
-The use of any substance among athletes violates the code of the league.
+Lately, it was brought to the attention of the team's coach that Jake's conduct was in conflict with the league’s ethical code of conduct.
+Jake, a leading player, occasionally consumes weed and fails to pass periodic physical tests.
+He often exhibits poor performance, which hinders the team’s overall achievement and demoralizes his team members.
+The use of any substance among athletes violates the league’s code of conduct.

 Vignette B

-Forward is an educational enterprise that targets highly talented young adults, which is run by professional educators and counselors.
-Lately, it was brought to attention of upper management that Jake's conduct was in contrast with Forward's values.
+“Forward” is an educational enterprise that targets highly talented young adults, and is run by professional educators and counselors.
+Lately, it was brought to the attention of upper management that Jake's conduct was in conflict with Forward's values.

-Jake, a senior educator, disparaged and assigned his subordinates humiliating tasks.
+Jake, a senior educator, disparaged his subordinates and assigned them humiliating tasks.
 This behavior made his subordinates feel miserable and exploited.
-He also made offensive jokes about his subordinates.
+He also made offensive jokes about them.

-Before you move on to the next page it's essential that you make sure that you remember the information, as you will have to make a decision regarding it.
+Before you move on to the next page, it's essential that you make sure that you remember the information, as you will have to make a decision regarding it.

 APPENDIX 5 – READING AND ATTENTION CHECK

-How would you describe the act that Jake conducted? __________________________________
+How would you describe the behavior that Jake engaged in? __________________________________

-vignette A
+Vignette A

 What is the main message of the text that you have just read?
-(Randomized order) - A football player who consumes light drugs in the eve of a game
+(Randomized order) - A football player who consumes “soft” drugs the evening before a game

 - Being an athlete requires good stamina and motor skills